Accounting education research

 We're looking at the ways in which digital platforms can increase teaching opportunities and in response to increased levels of unethical practice in the industry, studying how correct ethical values can be emphasised and taught in the classroom.

-Our work is frequently published in leading academic journals within the field, including the International Journal of Management Education.
+Our work is frequently published in leading academic journals within the field, including the International Journal of Management Education, Accounting Education Journal and other peer reviewed journals.

 Our research covers the following topics